-Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
-Ca pr 2.
-G 2. a th 3.
-Ca 4.
-Do re co 5.
-Ca ur er egree a project brief and to develop an ppropriate project proposal and plan earry out research and undertake the roject.
-Senerate useful conclusions, based on range of scenarios which account for the uncertainty in the data and analysis.
-Communicate the findings to a range of sudiences.
-The emonstrate a critical awareness of the elevant theory, real world practices and constraints.
-Collect and analyse data in an ppropriate and effective manner, anderstanding its relevance to the inquiry and recognising real world constraints and assumptions.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Agree a project brief and to develop an appropriate project proposal and plan Carry out research and undertake the project.
+Generate useful conclusions, based on a range of scenarios which account for the uncertainty in the data and analysis.
+Communicate the findings to a range of audiences.
+Demonstrate a critical awareness of the relevant theory, real world practices and constraints.
+Collect and analyse data in an appropriate and effective manner, understanding its relevance to the enquiry and recognising real world constraints and assumptions.
 BA (Hons) Financial Services: ILO2: Critically evaluate qualitative and quantitative information using established techniques from within the discipline, draw reasoned conclusions and to sustain arguments.
 ILO3: Communicate effectively and engage with a range of team-focused actions such as team building, influencing and project management.
 ILO4: Reflect and evaluate their own experience enabling them to investigate and analyse industries, business organisations and career opportunities underpinning their ability to engage fully in personal development and career planning.
 ILO5: Employ professional and practical skills relevant to a range of finance and related businesses services, such as research skills, IT skills, literacy skills and numeracy skills in academic study and in employment.